 Each summer brings its own special character to our history, and while no two summers are exactly the same, the traditions that foster personal growth, community and connection to nature are what make Chingachgook a one-of-a-kind experience year after year.
 Your commitment to this community motivates us to continue to provide a safe place for kids to be kids.
+We take pride in fostering a supportive, inclusive, and respectful environment at camp.
+Please discuss these values and policies included in this handbook with your camper to help them understand the importance of kindness, responsibility, and teamwork.

-The Camper Handbook is an invaluable resource that contains essential information about our camp policies, daily schedules, health and safety procedures, and a many other details to ensure that your child has a positive and safe experience.
+The Camper & Parent Handbook is an invaluable resource that contains essential information about our camp policies, daily schedules, health and safety procedures, and a many other details to ensure that your child has a positive and safe experience.
 Please take the time to review this handbook carefully with your camper, as it will serve as a valuable reference throughout their stay.